 Bulk and Heavy Item Considerations

 While dumpsters are incredibly versatile, disposing of bulky or heavy items might require special consideration.
-Items such as mattresses and heavy construction materials like concrete might need specific dumpsters designed to handle significant weight or may incur additional fees:
+Items such as mattresses and heavy construction materials like concrete might need specific dumpsters designed to handle significant weight or may incur additional fees.
+Open top roll-off dumpsters are best for new construction sites, demolition sites, renovations and/or remodeling projects, landscaping projects and such:

 For businesses undergoing major renovations or updates, considering these factors is key to effective project planning and budgeting.